JLF FIRM ARTICLES AND NEWS

 - Psychological counseling due to the trauma associated with the dog bite.

 As you now know, failing to prevent your dog from biting someone can lead to dire legal consequences.
-If you suffered injuries from a dog bite, you should not hesitate to contact a California personal injury attorney right away.
+If you suffered injuries from a dog bite, you should not hesitate to contact a Pomona dog bite attorney right away.